Skip to Content

 What is a High Fade haircut?

 The hair on the top of the head can be as long as you like with a high fade haircut.
-The best way to personalize a hairstyle is to use strong and bold features, such as a thick disconnect.
+The best way to personalize a hairstyle is to use strong and bold features, such as a disconnected undercut (leaving a sharp length difference between the long top and the faded sides without blending).
 More subtle features are less likely to be noticeable in a High Fade hairstyle.

 Be careful not to confuse a High Fade haircut with an undercut style.
 In an Undercut hairstyle, the hair at the back and sides of the look is cut to a uniform length without any gradient.